24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 21. Visit Historic Cholula

-Cholula is a city of 118,000 people located 40 minutes by train from Puebla.
+Cholula is a city of 118,000 people located 11 kilometers from Puebla.
 There are a few good things to do in Cholula, so I highly recommend adding it to your Puebla itinerary.

 Here are the must-visit attractions in Cholula: